-‘My 600-lb Life’ Assanti Brothers Part 3 Might Never Happen, But Steven Is Looking Good
+‘My 600-lb Life’ Assanti Brothers Part 3 Might Never Happen, But At Least Steven Is Looking Good

 “I can tell one story from my childhood.
 When I was young, maybe two to four, maybe five.
 Steven grabbed my hand and slammed a door on it.
 I still have a scar on my finger from it.”

 Considering Steven’s behavior onscreen, many viewers and avid fans of My 600-lb Life found Justin’s revelations unsurprising.
 Some, including Justin himself, have speculated that Steven might even be borderline sociopathic due to his extremely aggressive and entitled attitude.
-For a while, Steven’s behavior in social media was definitely appalling, even accusing the hit reality TV show for being a scam.
+For a while, Steven’s behavior on social media was definitely appalling, even accusing the hit reality TV show of being a scam.
 After going under the radar for a few weeks, however, Steven has reemerged in Facebook, looking slimmer and acting a lot nicer.

-Over the past few weeks, Steven has posted nothing but positive messages on his new Facebook page, which is a complete departure from his angry, offensive style and tone in his previous social media accounts.
+Over the past few weeks, Steven has posted nothing but positive messages on his new Facebook page, which is a complete departure from his angry, offensive style on his previous social media accounts.
 Steven has even posted photos of Cupcake the cat, a pet that viewers were immediately concerned about after she was depicted to be living in the Assanti sibling’s dirty apartment.
 If Steven’s new Facebook page is any indication, however, it appears that Cupcake the cat is fully healthy and doing just fine.

 Just recently, Steven even uploaded an actual photo of him exercising, to much acclaim from his social media followers.
 Interestingly, Steven does appear to be significantly slimmer in the picture, though there was still some excess skin on his arms that would most likely need some surgery.
 Nevertheless, the elder Assanti brother’s supporters had lauded him for his progress, with many stating that he looks far better than he did when he was featured on the hit reality TV show.